SimonKefas/multistep-form/README.md

   - Ensure the progress bar elements have the correct attributes (`ms-progress-wrap`, `ms-progress-bar`, `ms-current-step`, `ms-total-steps`).
   - Verify that the CSS styles are correctly applied.

+- **Keyboard Navigation Not Working**:
+  - Confirm that the `ms-keyboard-nav` attribute is added to the wrapper element.
+  - Ensure the script is up to date and correctly included.

 - **Styles Not Applying**:
   - Verify that the classes `is-active` and `is-deactive` are correctly used in your CSS.
   - Ensure that CSS selectors match the elements correctly.

 ---

-## **13. Conclusion**
+## **15. Conclusion**

-By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, and a progress bar.
-The script ensures users complete all required steps in order and provides visual feedback on their progress, enhancing data integrity and user experience.
+By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, a progress bar, keyboard navigation, and support for web editors like Webflow.
+The script ensures users complete all required steps in order, provides visual feedback on their progress, and enhances the overall user experience.

 ---